-Looking for ways how to align colon in Excel?
+Looking for ways to align colons in Excel?
 Then, you’ve come to the right place.
 In fact, this article shows you how to align colon in Excel.
 Sometimes we need to use the colon inside cells for our convenience.
 Here, we will take you through four easy and convenient methods on how to align colon in Excel.

-4 Methods to Align Colon in Excel
+How to Align Colon in Excel: 4 Methods

 Suppose we have an Age List of Students.
 It includes the Name and Age in Years.